-- (iii) The label or labeling discloses the amount of total fat per serving of the food expressed to the nearest gram.
+(iii) The label or labeling discloses the amount of total fat per serving of the food expressed to the nearest gram.
 When the total fat content is less than 0.5 grams per serving, the amount may be declared as "0."
-Such disclosure shall appear in immediate proximity to such claim; and - (iv) If the food inherently contains 20 milligrams or less of cholesterol per serving and per 100 grams without the benefit of special processing or reformulation to lower cholesterol content, it shall be labeled to clearly refer to all foods of that type and not merely to the particular brand to which the label attaches (e.g., "lowfat cottage cheese, a low cholesterol food").
+Such disclosure shall appear in immediate proximity to such claim; and serving and per 100 grams without the benefit of special processing or reformulation to lower cholesterol content, it shall be labeled to clearly refer to all foods of that type and not merely to the particular brand to which the label attaches (e.g., "lowfat cottage cheese, a low cholesterol food").